cjus/hydra-aws-docker-article/README2.md

 done
 ```

 From a manager node, we can see the status of our swarm cluster.
-We see that our master01 node is the leader, with two managers reachable and waiting in the wings for their shot at the corner office.
+We see that our master01 node is the leader, with two managers reachable and waiting in the wings for their shot at a promotion.
 We also see that none of our worker nodes are managers.

 ```
 $ sudo docker node ls -t "30"